facebook Meta Pixel

 Middle Weeks 3-6

-• Allowing surgical inflammation and swelling to fully resolve
+• Allowing surgical inflammation and swelling to resolve fully

 • Slowly progressing cardiovascular conditioning routines